code4policy/2024-b1-Local-Election-Database/README.md

 To recreate the data we utilized, take the following steps for county executive election:

-1. Download ledb_candidadatelevel.csv.
+1. Download ledb_candidadatelevel.csv from the "data" folder.
 This file contains original data from the [American Local Government Elections Database] (https://osf.io/mv5e6/).

-2. Run the program county-executive-map-data.py on your device.
+2. Run the program county-executive-map-data.py on your device after downloading it from the "python" folder.
 This program uses the FIPS code to create a data frame of aggregated elections by county with the number of men and women who ran for office, the number that won, and the total number of seats available.

-3. The program also creates the file county-executive-map-data.csv, a version of which you can download directly from our GitHub repository.
+3. The program also creates the file county-executive-map-data.csv, a version of which you can download directly from our GitHub repository from the "data" folder.

 4. The program also merges the data with a file with data on the proportion of women per county.
-That file, counties_constituency_data1.csv, is another original dataset from the [American Local Government Elections Database] (https://osf.io/mv5e6/), and it is also available for download from this repository.
+That file, counties_constituency_data1.csv, is another original dataset from the [American Local Government Elections Database] (https://osf.io/mv5e6/), and it is also available for download from this repository within the "data" folder.

 5. Finally, the program also creates a representation variable: the number of female winners over the percentage of women in the population.
 We transformed this value into a representation score by multiplying each value (which was in the range {0,2}) by 5.